Stabbath/ProMod/README.txt

 Changelog
 =======================================================================================
 3.0
-- Removed weapon_item_spawns from L4D1 map finales to (hopefully) finally prevent throwable and pill issues
+- Removed weapon_item_spawns from L4D1 map finales to prevent throwable and pill issues
-- Removed medkits by hammerid in DT4 saferoom to prevent them magically appearing there on second round
+- Removed medkits by hammerid in DT4 saferoom that magically appear there on second round
 - Bhop for survivor now allowed on Pro Mod and Pro Mod HR (tanks are still blocked)
-- Replaced tank percent with boss percent, commands !tank !witch and !boss all show the tank/witch percents
+- Replaced tank percent with boss percent, the commands: !tank !witch and !boss
-- Boss percentages will be be more accurate than previous and sm_tank/sm_witch/sm_boss in console now work
+- Boss percentages will be be more accurate and sm_tank/sm_witch/sm_boss in console now work
 - Removed connectinfo plugin, try Paranoia IP Tracker instead if you need this functionality
 - Updated nobhaps plugin to toggle bhop allowed status of survivors with a cvar
-- Updated weapon limits plugin to allow swapping melees with different types when the limit is reached
+- Updated weapon limits plugin to allow swapping melees with different types at limit
-- Updated weapon limits plugin to fix a bug that caused picking up melees to turn teammates into civilian survivors
+- Updated weapon limits plugin to fix a bug that turned teammates into civilian survivors
 - Added plugin to prevent survivor bots taking pills if players crash or disconnect from game
 - Added plugin to remove tank back-punch from the 3 selectable punch types, now there are only 2
 - Added tank rush plugin (thanks to Jahze and Vintik) to deadman to stop distance when tank is alive